Legal Advice for Employment At Will — 296 results

 The New York Wage Theft Prevention Act, signed into law in December 2010 and effective April 1, 2011, imposes new requirements on employers to provide written notice to all employees with... more

-Written by attorney Linda Callahan, almost 3 years ago.
+Written by attorney Linda Callahan, about 3 years ago.

 long will my CDL be disqualified?Employers of commercial drivers are required to have in